dr-dolce14/ng-fundamentals-new/README.md

     ### Forms
     - Template-based: allow you to build your form completely in your html template

-    - Model-based(Reactive Forms): allow you to build your form and implement logic in your component; makes all of your validations logic unit testable
+    - Model-based(Reactive Forms): allow you to build your form and implement logic in your component; makes all of your validations logic unit testable (profile component)

     ### Data binding
     - [( )]: two way binding(banana in a box)...used when updating info needs to be recorded and shown on page